 In November 2014, on our own initiative we also undertook a piece of action research providing 2 days of consultancy to 17 organisations in 5 cities over a period of 9 days using a team of 13 consultants (12 of whom gave their services pro bono).
-This explored whether the organsiations were replication ready, what might be needed to be done before any replication started and what structure should be adopted for the scaling up.
+This explored whether the organisations were replication ready, what might be needed to be done before any replication started and what structure should be adopted for the scaling up.
 A report was published in 2015.
 This work was funded by the Narada Foundation working with NPI (Non-Profit Incubator) as our partner.
-NPI then obtained funding from the JPMorgan Chase Foundation to provide support and consultancy on scaling up to nearly socail enterprises in China, and in 2017 the Narada Foundation established a scale up centre as a platform for continuing this work
+NPI then obtained funding from the JPMorgan Chase Foundation to provide support and consultancy on scaling up to nearly social enterprises in China, and in 2017 the Narada Foundation established a scale up centre as a platform for continuing this work

-In 2016, we also assisted the Berlin-based Do School to establish programmes promoting social entrpreneurship and intrapreneurship in Greater China.
+In 2016, we also assisted the Berlin-based Do School to establish programmes promoting social entrepreneurship and intrapreneurship in Greater China.
 Partnerships have been developed with the Hong Kong Jockey Club, with the Narada Foundation and with others to further develop these programmes.